Introducing The Collaborative Anthropology Network

 This analysis demonstrates that must-have services and features that meet the user needs of researchers and anthropologists in particular include:

-- An easy to use and freely available networking platform that meets their needs and expectations for a professional online presence as anthropology researchers
+- An easy to use and freely available networking platform that meets their needs and expectations for a professional online presence as anthropologists

-- Organization of user-created groups as fully-formed social gathering places around research areas and topics of anthropology
+- An ability to self-organize groups as fully-formed social gathering places around research areas and topics of anthropology

 - Continuing education and career advancement opportunities